JieHong-Liu/HackMD_IMG_downloader/README.md

+# HACKMD-IMG-DOWNLOADER

+## Intro

-# Use python request to download you img on hackmd workspace
++ Use python request to download you img on hackmd workspace
++ remember to install `request` module on python
 ## Steps

 0. Create your token from hackmd, and put your token in `download_hackmd_img.py`